-1- Topic discussions related to collaborative practice agreements, ambulatory clinic development, and disease states commonly encountered at the clinic will occur throughout the year

-2- Appointment-based patient visits for CMRs, education and management via CPA throughout the year

-- 3- Consultations/Questions from providers and staff throughout the year - 4- Group visits (if scheduled on resident clinic days)
+- 1- Topic discussions related to collaborative practice agreements, ambulatory clinic development, and disease states commonly encountered at the clinic will occur throughout the year - 2- Appointment-based patient visits for CMRs, education and management via CPA throughout the year - 3- Consultations/Questions from providers and staff throughout the year - 4- Group visits (if scheduled on resident clinic days)

-5- Presentations to provider and nursing staff

-6- Participation in clinic meetings (if scheduled on resident clinic days)

-7- Precepting ambulatory care APPE students as a team with the expectation of being the preceptor of record for at least 1 APPE student during the last one-third of residency year 1

-8- Medication Use Evaluation- topic identified in Quarter 2, analysis and report completed in Quarter 3, meetings with clinic stakeholders in Quarter 4.

-9- Drug class review, monograph, treatment guideline, or protocol

-10- Assist in development and implementation of other projects/services as they arise throughout the year evaluations of the resident and resident will complete quarterly self-evaluations.
+- 5- Presentations to provider and nursing staff - 6- Participation in clinic meetings (if scheduled on resident clinic days) - 7- Precepting ambulatory care APPE students as a team with the expectation of being the preceptor of record for at least 1 APPE student during the last one-third of residency year 1 - 8- Medication Use Evaluation- topic identified in Quarter 2, analysis and report completed in Quarter 3, meetings with clinic stakeholders in Quarter 4. - 9- Drug class review, monograph, treatment guideline, or protocol - 0- Assist in development and implementation of other projects/services as they arise throughout the year - 11-Interventions to track and improve quality and medication adherence measures for individual and population health metrics evaluations of the resident and resident will complete quarterly self-evaluations.
 In addition the resident will complete a preceptor evaluation and learning experience evaluation every 6 months.
 The quality and timeliness of feedback is the responsibility of both the preceptor and resident.